-Freight Railroads Rank Length Location Operating Heart of Georgia Short Line 226 Miles Omaha, Richland to Stewart County and Webster County Line GDOT
+Freight Railroads Rank Length Location Operating Heart of Georgia Short Line 231 Miles/ 32 miles located in Stewart County Omaha, Richland to Stewart County and Webster County Line GDOT

-Source: Georgia State Rail Plan 2015
+Source: Georgia State Rail Plan 2020

-• All streets in the City of Lumpkin are paved; however, many need to be repaved and widened.
-Drainage problems in the city need to be addressed.
+- All streets in the City of Lumpkin are paved; however, many need to be repaved and widened or need drainage improvements. - Broad Street and Alabama Street need repaving and drainage improvements

 - The East-West Railroad lines are owned by the Georgia Department of Transportation but are leased to the Heart of Georgia Railroad Company, a short-line railroad company.
 The lines are currently in-active and in need of repair.
 The North-South lines have been abandoned and the tracks pulled up.
 The rail bed is owned by the Georgia Southwestern Railroad. - There are two designated state bike routes: one is along GA Hwy 27 and the other is along GA Hwy 39.
-There are no local trail systems.
+The Carter Butts Memorial Trail is a local trail system. - Pataula Transit runs through Stewart County.
+But only 10 % of people know about.
+A Pataula Transit official needs to be invited to a city council meeting.